fluent/fluent-bit-docs/administration/networking.md

 ## Example

-This example sends 5 random messages through a TCP output connection.
+This example sends five random messages through a TCP output connection.
 The remote side uses the `nc` (netcat) utility to see the data.

 Put the following configuration snippet in a file called `fluent-bit.conf`: